Dilaudid and oxycodone are prescription medications that provide relief from severe pain. They vary in strength and have similar side effects.

 Hydromorphone hydrochloride and oxycodone are somewhat similar.
-Both can be given in tablet form, and are available in liquids.
-Both drugs also have extended-release forms, which are given to those who have taken opioids for a long time and need a higher, controlled dose of the drug to be comfortable.
+Both can be given in tablet form and are available as liquids.
+Both drugs also have extended-release forms.
+This form is given to people who have taken opioids for a long time and need a higher, controlled dose of the drug to be comfortable.

 The dose will depend on the cause of your pain and will be determined by your doctor.
 If you take one of these drugs for a long time and your dose goes up, your doctor may change your prescription to the extended-release form.

 The most common side effects of oxycodone and hydromorphone are similar.
 Hydromorphone is very potent, so its side effects can be more intense.
 Side effects for these drugs can include:

 - shallow or light breathing